Sergey Kozlov, Principal Investigator

 2016-2021 | B.Eng at Tsinghua University (China) |

-Mohammed Aliasgar, Ph.D. student
+Mohammed Aliasgar, Ph.D.
+Student

 My research interest is in developing catalyst to reduce the CO2 emissions by working on an atomic scale to understand the reaction intermediates.
 I will be using Density Functional Theory (DFT) to understand and work on the development of the catalyst to reduce the CO2 impact on the climate change.

-Email: mohammedaliasgar@u.nus.edu, Location: E5-03-3
+Email: mohammedaliasgar@u.nus.edu, Office: E5-03-3

 Profile on LinkedIn